 It focuses on consumption, examining similarities and differences over time and related to the spending patterns of millionaires.
 We focus on the core competencies for building wealth--what it takes to be an effective household CFO, as well as careers and experiences that allow us to be successful on the revenue-generation side.
 Finally, we examine investing behaviors and mistakes, as well as characteristics of millionaire investors.

 4: Why should someone buy this book if they've already read your dad's?

-Today, of course, we have a new universe of blogs that provide a wealth of detail in this respect.
+Today, of course, we have a new universe of blogs that provide a wealth of free information in this respect.
+In browsing Amazon, there endless books personal finance as well.
 But the new book undertakes to provide updated and modernized data as well as a more in-depth psychological and behavioral science element to support this expanding field of discussion.

-The Millionaire Next Door describes a type of millionaire that is frugal and effectively self-made and is much more descriptive in nature about the habits, lifestyles, and attitudes of millionaires that accumulate wealth on their own.
+The Millionaire Next Door describes a type of millionaire that is frugal and effectively self-made by essentially living a life that could quite literally be next door to your home.
+It is much more descriptive in nature about the habits, lifestyles, and attitudes of millionaires that accumulate wealth on their own.

 In The Next Millionaire Next Door, we examine multiple studies of wealth, including our most recent survey conducted specifically for this book, and examine consistencies in the millionaire-next-door approach to building wealth over time.

 While we discuss many of the same concepts, there is more of an emphasis on consistency in the data over time and on highlighting the principles that have proved to be universal and timeless.

 And there’s more emphasis on the personality, behavioral patterns, and attitudes related to wealth than in prior books because of my background in industrial psychology.